-Stamp duty concession for first home buyers in NSW
+Stamp duty for first home buyers in NSW

-Stamp duty is one of the largest upfront costs when buying your first home in NSW – but as a first home buyer, you may be eligible for significant savings or even complete exemption.
-Understanding the NSW First Home Buyers Assistance Scheme can save you tens of thousands of dollars.
+Stamp duty is one of the largest upfront costs when buying your first home in NSW, but as a first home buyer, you may be eligible for significant savings or even complete exemption.
+Understanding the NSW First Home Buyers Assistance Scheme can save you tens of thousands of dollars and dramatically improve your position when entering the property market.

 What is stamp duty?